The mypy command line¶

 Skip cache internal consistency checks based on mtime.

 The following flags are useful mostly for people who are interested in developing or debugging mypy internals.

-- This flag specifies the directory where mypy looks for typeshed stubs, instead of the typeshed that ships with mypy.
+This flag specifies the directory where mypy looks for standard library typeshed stubs, instead of the typeshed that ships with mypy.
 This is primarily intended to make it easier to test typeshed changes before submitting them upstream, but also allows you to use a forked version of typeshed.

 This flag modifies both the

 --disallow-incomplete-defsflags so they also report errors if stubs in typeshed are missing type annotations or has incomplete annotations.
 If both flags are missing,